-If a vendor cannot meet the goal, documentation and explanation of good faith efforts to meet the specified goal is required within the utilization plan.
-Visit: for instructions on completing the form.
+If a vendor cannot meet the overarching goal of 20%, documentation and explanation of good faith efforts to meet the specified goal is required within the utilization plan.

 PROPRIETARY INFORMATION:

 Vendor should be aware that the contents of all submitted bids are subject to public review and will be subject to the Illinois Freedom of Information Act.
 All information submitted with your bid will be considered public information unless vendor identifies all proprietary information in the proposal by clearly marking on the top of each page so considered, "Proprietary Information."
 The Illinois Attorney General shall make a final determination of what constitutes proprietary information or trade secrets.
 While JJC will endeavor to maintain all submitted information deemed proprietary within JJC, JJC will not be liable for the release of such information.